-Episode 43: IoT Cost Optimization with Alex Tweedy
+Episode 43: IoT Cost Optimization Featuring Alex Tweedy

 In this episode of Ten Thousand Feet, Data and Technology Leader and Architect Alex Tweedy shines a light on OST’s new cost optimization offer.
 At the start of a cost optimization engagement, OST will work with clients to discover: what are your goals?
 Why did you launch a connected product in the first place?
 What is working well?
 Learn more about what a cost optimization engagement looks like, an exciting project Tweedy is working on and how he is using his prior experience every day on the job.